canonical/checkbox/checkbox-ng/docs/author/intro.rst

  * ``local`` -- This type of job is similar to a ``shell`` test, but it supports creating multiple tests from a single definition (say, to test all the Ethernet ports on a computer).
-Jobs using the ``local`` plugin are run when PlainBox is initialized.
+Jobs using the ``local`` plugin are run when Plainbox is initialized.
  * ``user-interact`` -- A test that asks the user to perform some action *before* the test is performed.
 The test then passes or fails automatically based on the output of the test.
 An example is